 The first tab you'll be directed to is the Template Details tab.
 Here, you can define the source org of your template (which is only used to analyze the schema of your objects--this is not necessarily the org your data will come from) as well as the Main Object.
 You're free to select any standard or custom object as the main object for your template.
 In addition to specifying the source org and main object, you can define if you want your deployment to proceed in the event of an error, and how you want any attachments to be handled during a deployment (inserted, replaced, removed, or none of the above).

-As detailed above, the Object Fields, Parent Objects, and Child Objects tabs can be used to create a web of relationships for records you want to be deployed from your source org to your target org.
 Within the Object Fields tab, we highly recommend utilizing the External ID field to ensure that an upsert takes place, so duplicates aren't created in your target environment during the data deployment process.
 This can be utilized by adding an External ID field to all objects referenced within your template and sub-templates.
 To select Parent Objects and Child Objects, navigate to the corresponding tab to view the auto-populated list based on the Main Object selected.
 For every object that is selected on either of these tabs, you will need to create a new sub-template (or select one that was created previously) to specify which fields of a Parent or Child object you'd like to deploy.

 Deploying Data: